HyperionSTIC/Dell-Optimizer-Hotkeys-AHK-v2/README.md

 - 4 - Ultra

 ## Customize your HotKeys

+You can use Notepad or whatever editor you use to edit text files and scripts

 If you want to change the Hotkeys Take a look at [HotKey Modifier Symbols](https://www.autohotkey.com/docs/v2/Hotkeys.htm#Symbols)
 - Shift is +